Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • exerting a force for longer than 5 seconds

-Where a worker can support his body (or feet) against a firm structure higher forces (up to 675N or about 165 lbf or 75 Kgf) can be developed.
+Where a worker can support their body (or feet) against a firm structure higher forces (up to 675N or about 165 lbf or 75 Kgf) can be developed.

 Table 1